XAITK/xaitk-saliency/docs/api_docs.rst

 ==============================================
-XAITK Software Framework: Saliency API
+API
 ==============================================

-This API consists of a number of object-oriented functor interfaces for saliency heatmap generation.
+The xaitk-saliency API consists of a number of object-oriented functor interfaces for saliency heatmap generation.
 These initial interfaces focus on black-box visual saliency.
 We define the two high-level requirements for this initial task: reference image perturbation in preparation for black-box testing, and saliency heatmap generation utilizing black-box inputs.
-We define a few similar interfaces for performing the saliency heatmap generation, separated by the intermediate algorithmic use cases: image similarity, classification and object detection.
+We define a few similar interfaces for performing the saliency heatmap generation, separated by the intermediate algorithmic use cases: image similarity, classification, and object detection.
 We explicitly do not require an abstraction for the black-box operations to fit inside.
-This is intended to allow for applications using these interfaces while leveraging existing functionality, only needing to perform any data formatting to fit the input defined here.
+This is intended to allow for applications using these interfaces while leveraging existing functionality, which only need to perform data formatting to fit the input defined here.
-Note, however, that some interfaces are defined for certain black-box concepts as part of the SMQTK ecosystem (e.g. in `SMQTK-Descriptors <https://github.com/Kitware/SMQTK-Descriptors>`_, `SMQTK-Classifier <https://github .com/Kitware/SMQTK-Classifier>`_, `SMQTK-Relevancy <https://github.com/Kitware/SMQTK-Relevancy>`_ and other SMQTK-* modules).
+Note, however, that some interfaces are defined for certain black-box concepts as part of the SMQTK ecosystem (e.g. in `SMQTK-Descriptors <https://github.com/Kitware/SMQTK-Descriptors>`_, `SMQTK-Classifier <https://github .com/Kitware/SMQTK-Classifier>`_, `SMQTK-Relevancy <https://github.com/Kitware/SMQTK-Relevancy>`_, and other SMQTK-* modules).

-These interfaces are based on the plugin and configuration features provided by SMQTK-Core to allow convenient hooks into implementation,discoverability, and factory generation from runtime configuration.
+These interfaces are based on the plugin and configuration features provided by SMQTK-Core to allow convenient hooks into implementation, discoverability, and factory generation from runtime configuration.
-This allows for opaque discovery of interface implementations from a class-method on the interface class object, and instantiation of a concrete instance via a JSON-like configuration fed in from an outside resource.
+This allows for both opaque discovery of interface implementations from a class-method on the interface class object, as well as instantiation of a concrete instance via a JSON-like configuration fed in from an outside resource.

 .. figure:: figures/api-docs-fig-01.png